Shannon Boyd: 2016

 In the pre-season, Boyd was named in the Raiders' Auckland Nines squad.
 On 8 May, Boyd started at prop for New South Wales Country against New South Wales City.
 During the season, Boyd was being recognised as being one of the in-form props of the competition, showing some great performances up front to lead the Raiders to a 10-match winning streak towards the finals.
 Boyd played in 26 matches and scored 2 tries for the Raiders.
 He was rewarded for his big season by being selected in the 24-man Australian Kangaroos squad for the Four Nations.
 On 15 October, Boyd made his international debut for Australia against New Zealand, where he started at prop in the 26-6 win at nib Stadium in Perth.
 Boyd played in 4 matches of the tournament including playing off the interchange bench in the Kangaroos 34-8 Final win against New Zealand at Anfield.

 2017

 In April 2017, Boyd was selected to fill in the interchange bench for the Kangaroos after Raiders teammate Josh Papalii was axed for drink-driving but later was selected as 18th man after coach Mal Meninga opted to select Jake Trbojevic for the void bench spot in their 2017 ANZAC Test clash against New Zealand.
-Boyd had a more of a less exciting 2017 NRL season with him playing in 23 matches for the Raiders.
+Boyd had a consistent 2017 NRL season, playing in 23 matches for the Raiders.